terra-campaigns/terraSystem/srd.md

 ### Sayonara

 At any moment you can decide it is your last scene.
-When you do that, re-roll your *Ego* and *Grit*, and keep the highest values.
+When you do that, choose a song and then re-roll your *Ego* and *Grit*, keeping the highest values.
 For this scene, you only expend *Ego* if you roll a $1$ on **Dark Dice**.
 By the end of the scene, you have to figure out how you depart (death, madness, mission, etc.).
 You can create a new character with half (rounded up) the number of *Advancements* the previous character had.